UOB PRVI Miles Card—MoneySmart Review 2026

 However, if you’re not at such an expensive life stage, it might be wiser to opt for a miles card whose miles don’t expire, so you have a longer time to accumulate miles.

-Another thing to note that is the UOB PRVI annual fee is relatively high for an entry-level card (although it is waived for the first year), so you want to make sure you’re going to use the card extensively if you’re going to sign up for it.
+Another thing to note that is the UOB PRVI annual fee is relatively high for an entry-level card (although it is waived for the first year), so you want to make sure you’re going to use the card extensively if you’re going to sign up for it and end up paying the annual fee.
+Of course, try to get it waived.

 10. Alternatives to UOB PRVI Miles Card